perladvent/perldotcom/content/article/_pub_2005_01_06_bricolage_configuration.md

 image files uploaded for media documents.
-All you need to do is install the [Imager](http://search.cpan.org/dist/Imager/ "Imager on CPAN") module from CPAN (along with the necessary libraries for the image formats you useâsee the [Imager README](http://search.cpan.org/src/TONYC/Imager-0.44/README "Imager README") file for details) and configure thumbnail support via these directives.
+All you need to do is install the [Imager](http://search.cpan.org/dist/Imager/ "Imager on CPAN") module from CPAN (along with the necessary libraries for the image formats you use—see the [Imager README](http://search.cpan.org/src/TONYC/Imager-0.44/README "Imager README") file for details) and configure thumbnail support via these directives.